 Most Swiss cantons passed or revised their poor relief laws at the end of the 19th century.
 Particular attention was paid to ‘unfortunate and abandoned children’, or in other words, orphans, but also to impoverished families blamed for neglecting their children both materially and morally..
 In the interest of public order, such children were to be raised in accordance with prevailing societal norms and taught work discipline (foster home and institutions).
 As part of ‘administrative detention’, impoverished adults were also committed to closed institutions and frequently forced into laboring there.
 In so doing, the authorities continued a policy of compulsory work for the poor, one which had existed since the Middle Ages.
 This often took the form of forced labor, once referred to as Schellenwerk (from a 16th - 18th century practice in Bern, Basel, Zurich, and Luzern of shackling those condemned to perform such labor and attaching bells, Schellen, to iron bands they wore around their necks), or in hospitals.
 In the 17th century, institutions were established specifically for forced labor or correctional purposes, or existing hospitals were converted for such uses.
 Such practices continue well into the 20th century.

-Poor people who were unable to work due to illness, disability or old age were also deemed worthy of support.
+Poor people who were unable to work due to illness, disability or old age were also deemed worthy of support (‘involuntary‘ or ‘respectable‘ poor).
 The general view was that older people deserved more support as they had had a lifetime of work already behind them.
 At the end of the 19th century, many widows particularly depended on such support.
 Due to their age and their previous dependence on their husbands, they often were unable to provide for themselves: government then took the place of the breadwinner.
 Support for the poor, however, also allowed for social control to be exerted over these women, now no longer subordinate to the authority of a husband – particularly with respect to sexual mores.

 The ‘able-bodied poor’ constituted another category.
 These were men and women who were, in principle, able to work and who were only to receive assistance in exceptional cases.
 The public authorities and social reformers were committed to re-integrating them into the workforce, and set up farming colonies for men and sewing ateliers for men and sewing for women.

-The traditional categorization of the poor was ultimately largely based on pedagogical and ethical attributions and endeavors.
 Whether someone received benefits and the status a recipient had depended primarily on their employment status, their ability to work, and their marital status.

 Assistance provided for ‘citizens’ to survive